 An apprenticeship offers you the chance to learn and earn.
-They offer at least 12 months of training and apprentices spend 20% of their time in formal learning with a training provider, college or university and 80% of their time doing the role in on-the-job training with an employer.
+They offer at least 12 months of training and apprentices spend 80% of their time doing the role in on-the-job training with an employer, and 20% of their time in formal learning with a training provider, college or university.

 Apprenticeships are available at a variety of levels from GCSE equivalent to master degree.
 There is no upper age limit for who can be an apprentice and you can be an existing employee who is being up-skilled.
 Even if already have a degree, you can do an apprenticeship as long as it represents new learning.

 If companies have a payroll larger than £3 million per year, they must pay the apprenticeship levy.
 They can draw on these levy payments to fund apprenticeship training.
 Non-levy paying employers can receive up to 95% of the training costs from the government or can be funded by a levy transfer from a levy paying employer.
 The UK Screen ALT scheme is designed to facilitate levy transfers.